 WHEREAS, mead is the oldest fermented beverage;

-NOW, THEREFORE, I, BECKY STARR, Head Mead Wench of Starrlight Mead, do hereby proclaim September 2012, as “Mead Appreciation Month” and commend its observance to all citizens.
+NOW, THEREFORE, I, BECKY STARR, Head Mead Wench of Starrlight Mead, do hereby proclaim September 2017, as “NC Mead Appreciation Month” and commend its observance to all citizens.

 There, that should take care of it, don’t you think?